QuentinWach/quentinwach.github.io/_posts/2025-2-14-training-MNIST.md

 Read the <a href="/pdfs/Nanoscale_2024_2_13_SA.pdf"><button class="PDFButton">PDF</button></a>.

-_As a proof of concept, a deep artificial neural network (DNN) is created, trained, and then reimplemented as an analog electronic circuit.
-The hardware is then tuned so that the performance of the digital original is matched.
-To do so, a Python library is developed which converts the DNN design into a analog hardware design using a hardware description language (HDL)._
+_A deep artificial neural network (DNN) is trained and then reimplemented as an analog electronic circuit simulated with Python.
+The Python library is developed to converts the DNN design into an analog hardware design and simulate its operation.
+That is because an actual physical implementation is extremely costly due to the high cost of the individual components, notably the operational amplifiers, digital to analog converters and digital potentiometers.
+While a fully analog implementation of a neural network shows great promise in terms of energy efficiency and potentially speed, scaling this technology is not only challenging due to accumulating inaccuracies but also due to the high component costs._

 <div class="tag_list">
     <div class="tag">machine learning</div>